Sifchain/sifnode/docs/peggy/docs/Scenarios/cosmosImport.md

     `EthBridge Module` to update its state on the sifchain blockchain as having processed that claim.
 19. After submitting the [NewEthBridgeClaim](Events/NewEthBridgeClaim) the [relayers](Components#relayer) will call `SetEthereumLockBurnSequence` in the
     `EthBridge Module` to update its state on the sifchain blockchain as having processed that claim.
-20. Finally after sifchain successfully processes the successful claim it will emit a new event signaling the claim was processed successfully.
+20. Finally, after sifchain successfully processes the successful claim it will emit a new event signaling the claim was processed successfully.

-!> Currently Cosmos Events are transmitted in code for every EthBridgeClaim submitted, but we dont seem to have any events for when a successful claim is transmitted as step 17 calls for, is this in the code and/or needed/wanted?
+!> Currently, Cosmos Events are transmitted in code for every EthBridgeClaim submitted, but we dont seem to have any events for when a successful claim is transmitted as step 17 calls for, is this in the code and/or needed/wanted?

 ## Fees

-Anytime a user wants to import assets into sifchain there are two types of fees that need to be accounted for, user incurred fees and relayer/witness incurred fees.
+Anytime a user wants to import assets into sifchain, there are two types of fees that need to be accounted for, user incurred fees and relayer/witness incurred fees.

 ### User Incurred Fees